Hunting Skills

 “Can I not visit my brother’s chambers?”
 Nur Mahal asked.

 “You can, the empress cannot...”
-Asaf Khan reminded him “It's not even been a month, the last thing I will do if I were you was to upset the emperor.”
+Asaf Khan reminded him, “It's not even been a month, the last thing I would do if I were you is to upset the emperor.”
 Nur Mahal frowned slightly at his words.

 “And how exactly will I do that?”
 She asked with a hint of amusement.
 “By visiting my brother?”